aaron-garcia-nabong/mathematics-for-machine-learning/notes/ch2-notes/ch2-revision/ch2-revision.md

-# Chapter 2 Revision Notes
+# Revision Notes for Chapter 2
 [18-07-2025](18-07-2025.pdf)